WijnaldumDenver/cosmic-rumble/RAILWAY_DEPLOY.md

 ⚠️ **CRITICAL**: Set these environment variables BEFORE deploying, as they're needed during the build phase!

+**Note**: If you're getting "NEXTAUTH_SECRET is required" errors even after setting the variable, see `RAILWAY_NEXTAUTH_FIX.md` for troubleshooting steps.

 In Railway, go to your service → **Variables** tab and add:

 ### Required Variables: